hammerlab/ketrew/README.md

     $ ls $HOME/.ketrew/
     authorized_tokens	configuration.ml

-You can check that the client or the server are configured (the client is returned by default):
+You can check that the client or the server are configured (the client is returned by default) by using the `print-configuration` subcommand:

     $ ketrew print-configuration
     [ketrew]